What's Your Story?

 A Fragile Dawn

-Winter is arrived, wrapping us in the deepest darkness.
-The sun sits suspended on an invisible threshold, its solstice marking both an end and a beginning, a tipping point.
+The winter solstice marks both an end and a beginning, a tipping point.
 The power, the crisis of this moment, was keenly felt by our ancestors.

 GPS: A Cautionary Tale